-OAKLAND – Eminent art dealer Jan David Winitz, whose Claremont Rug Company gallery specializes in art-level Oriental carpets from the “Second Golden Age of Persian Weaving,” today mounted his fourth annual online exhibition of “best of the best” 19th century Persian and tribal rugs sold during the previous year.
+OAKLAND, CA – Eminent art dealer Jan David Winitz, whose Claremont Rug Company gallery specializes in art-level Oriental carpets from the “Second Golden Age of Persian Weaving,” today mounted his fourth annual online exhibition of “best of the best” 19th-century Persian and tribal rugs sold during the previous year.

 A total of 40 world-class antique rugs in a variety of Persian and Caucasian weaving styles are on display.
 The limited-time exhibition is accessible on the Claremont Rug Company website throughout January 2015.

 “The response from our clients as well as the art and antique collecting communities to our first three exhibits was tremendous,” said Winitz, author of “The Guide to Purchasing an Oriental Rug.”
 He noted that clients and connoisseurs from more than 55 countries had viewed the event last year.

 “In 2014, we acquired a major trove of rare 19th-century rugs, the Houston Collection, and several smaller but equally important private family inventories,” he said.
 Twenty-one of the Houston Collection rugs are included in the 2014 “Best” exhibit.